-Care for One Another (v.24-25)
+Care for One Another

-This morning, I want to bring us face to face with both the need for and the necessity of careful, grace enabled obedience to this exhortation to care for one another in God's community.
+These two verses have had an enormous impact on my own life.
+I want then this morning to bring us face to face with both the need for and the necessity of careful, grace enabled obedience to this exhortation.